JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 ## Four building blocks

-`Simulate.jl` provides 4 major building blocks for modeling and simulation of discrete event systems:
+`DiscreteEvents.jl` provides 4 major building blocks for modeling and simulation of discrete event systems:

 1. the logical [**clock**](@ref the_clock) gives the simulation time,
 2. [**events**](@ref event_scheme) are Julia functions or expressions   executing at given simulation times or under given conditions,